-Although Botswana makes an excellent birding destination (with more than 600 species having been recorded over the years), interestingly it has no endemic species.
+Interestingly, although Botswana can offer more than 600 recorded species, it has no endemic species.

 This should not put the avid (or even interested) birder off - with the variety of areas to visit and excellent number of species, there will always be something to look out for – and on a year-round basis.